 This is an introductory course in the operation of the computer system using voice commands.
 Designed for students with hand injuries or physical limitations that prohibit them from using a computer in the usual manner.
 The student will learn to use a voice-activated application to assist in overcoming physical impairments or work restrictions.
 The course requires the student to spend time training the software to recognize their voice patterns.
 Their voice patterns will be utilized to operate the computer system and its functions.
-This course is available to qualified clients only, and requires the special approval from the sponsoring agency.
+This course is available to qualified clients only, and requires prior approval.